Ben Spies

 For 2009, Spies raced in the Superbike World Championship series for the Yamaha Italia team; winning the championship in his rookie year by six points over rival Noriyuki Haga.
-He started racing on Yamaha YSR50cc bikes with the Central Motorcycle Roadracing Association in Texas when he was 8 years old.
+He started racing on Yamaha YSR50cc bikes with the Central Motorcycle Roadracing Association in Texas when he was eight years old.
 On October 26, 2013, Spies announced his retirement from motorcycle racing after two debilitating crashes left him with permanent shoulder injuries.

 On October 17, 2023, Graham Rahal, owner of Ducati Indianapolis and Ducati Cleveland dealerships, named Spies team principal for the dealership-owned Supersport (600cc sportbike) team Rahal Ducati Moto.

 Career

 Early career

 Born in Memphis, Tennessee, and growing up in Longview, Texas, Spies started riding motorcycles at the age of five and racing with CMRA at the age of eight in 1993.
 In 1994, he won a YSR championship followed by an 80cc championship the following season.
-At age 12, he started riding 125 Grand Prix bikes, traveling to WERA races outside of Texas.
-At age 14, Spies started riding 600s, winning more championships.
+At the age of 12, he started riding 125 Grand Prix bikes, traveling to WERA races outside of Texas.
+At the age of 14, Spies started riding 600s, winning more championships.
 He signed with Suzuki in 2000 at the age of 15, and began his AMA career.

 AMA Superbike Championship

 Spies at Sonoma Raceway in 2005 riding Suzuki.

 In 2000, Spies raced with the Valvoline Suzuki team.
-He took a season-best 5th-place finish at the Pikes Peak International Raceway round of the AMA 750 Supersport series, won the Nicky Hayden Award (then known as the AMA Horizon Award; it was renamed in 2017) for road racing.
-In late 2000 he qualified on the front row for his debut in the AMA Supersport Championship series.
+He took a season-best fifth-place finish at the Pikes Peak International Raceway round of the AMA 750 Supersport series, won the Nicky Hayden Award (then known as the AMA Horizon Award; it was renamed in 2017) for road racing.
+In late 2000, he qualified on the front row for his debut in the AMA Supersport Championship series.

 Again with Valvoline Suzuki in 2001, Spies won the Pikes Peak round of the AMA 750 SuperStock Championship, and took four additional series podium finishes.
 American Suzuki then removed him from the team and placed in with Attack Suzuki.

 For 2002, Spies joined the Attack Suzuki team, paired with Jason Pridmore.
 He earned three top-five finishes in AMA Supersport, and four top-five finishes in AMA Formula Xtreme.
 He was troubled by a knee injury for much of the season.